Offshore team playbook: the first 30 days for founders

 Run week one like onboarding, not a handoff

 Week one should prove that the instructions are usable.
-Give the assistant a tool tour, 10 sample tasks, the 3 workflows, and the red-line rules.
+Give the assistant a tool tour, 10 sample tasks, the 3 work processes, and the red-line rules.
 Then shadow the work.
 The manager should review daily for 15 minutes and fix the playbook when the same question appears twice.

 A realistic first week might look like this: Monday access and examples, Tuesday assisted CRM updates, Wednesday inbox labeling with review, Thursday report formatting, Friday scorecard and rule cleanup.
 By the end of the week, the assistant should know the lane, the manager should know which instructions were unclear, and the playbook should already be better.